ec0629/node-recipes/README.md

 The binding.gyp and hello.cc files were obtained from the Node.js documents page on C++ addons.
 To run the script perform the following steps:
 1. npm install
-2. npm run config (a build folder will be created in the top-level recipe_6 directory)
+2. npm run configure OR npx node-gyp configure
+    - a build folder will be created in the top-level recipe_6 directory
+    - npx will execute local modules instead of having to create a script for them
-3. npm run build
+3. npm run build OR npx node-gyp build
 4. npm start

 ---